mahboobkarimian/GMNsim-Mesh-Graph-Creator/README.md

-# Mesh Graph Creator
+# Wi-SUN Simulator GUI

-Mesh Graph Creator is a tool that provides a simple graphical interface for drawing and generating custom or random graphs.
+Wi-SUN Simulator GUI is a tool that provides a simple graphical interface for drawing and generating custom or random graphs.
 It is primarily designed to create graphs that can be used with a mesh network simulator based on the Mbed OS.

+The GUI is capable of running and managing the simulation.
+There is also a live view of mesh network evolutions.

-There are 2 modes to generate graph.
+There are 2 modes to generate a graph.

 <img src="screenshot.png" alt="sim" width="800"/>